Why The Name ‘Soul Kitchen’ Dance?

 Depending on the day, a range of various styles of music are woven together into an hour long playlist including anything from world, reggae, jazz, blues, rock, latin, percussion, tribal, club, house, electronica, r&b, soul, funk, gospel, DJ and new age.

-We are using our own spontaneous movement as a way to pay attention to our deeper selves, accessing the body’s wisdom beyond the mind’s thinking, and opening more direct avenues to joy.
+We are using our own spontaneous movement as a way to pay attention to our deeper selves, accessing the body’s wisdom beyond the mind’s thinking, and opening more direct avenues to authentic self-expression and joy.

 Do I need to be “spiritual” or know how to “meditate” to come?